msa23003/Personalized-Medicare/README.md

     ```

 ## Example
-Here are some screenshots of the application in action:
+Here is a screenshot of the application in action:

 ![image](https://github.com/user-attachments/assets/85b0b729-e709-4158-b14d-39f845c8e9de)